-A trick that works for me is to turn off the oven, crack the door open and leave the cheesecake to rest for up to an hour.
+A trick that works for me is to turn off the oven, crack the door open, and leave the cheesecake to rest for up to an hour.
 Cool completely, cover and refrigerate.
-When chilled, it’s time to add some topping.

 - 24 oz cream cheese, (3 - 8 oz. packages), softened

-- 1 1/4 cups zero-calorie sweetener, like Monkfruit Sweetener with Erythritol, or other granulated sweetener
+- 1 ¼ cups zero-calorie sweetener, like Monkfruit Sweetener with Erythritol, or granulated sugar

 - 1 cup pure pumpkin purée, not pie filling